sdegutis/immaculatalibrary.com/site/moral-responsibility/morals.md

 There's no joy, seasonal depression robs many people of happiness.
 There's no hope, the only way out is if the sun gets closer again.

-"... then they can change their doctrine and their rules."
-Recently Sen. Noel Frame said this about the seal of confession becoming illegal.
-This statement shows that she does not believe in absolute, objective truth.
-If a doctrine is immutable, then by definition, it can't be changed by any human.
-The Catholic Church claims that our doctrines are immutable, including Confession.
-This is clearly an attack on the Church disguised as concern for the abused.
-Yet the abused includes unborn humans murdered with permission from Democrats.

 Goodness and truth are inseparable.
 Jesus came into the world bringing both truth and grace.
 Jesus said only a good and honest heart brings forth abundant fruit.